deepseek-ai/DeepSeek-Coder/README.md

 ### 1. Introduction of DeepSeek Coder

-Deepseek Coder comprises a series of code language models trained on both 87% code and 13% natural language in English and Chinese, with each model pre-trained on 2T tokens.
+Deepseek Coder consists of a series of code language models, each trained from scratch on a dataset of 2 trillion tokens, composed of 87% code and 13% natural language, encompassing both English and Chinese.
 We provide various sizes of the code model, ranging from 1B to 33B versions.
-Each model is pre-trained on project-level code corpus by employing a window size of 16K and a extra fill-in-the-blank task, to support  project-level code completion and infilling.
+Each model is pre-trained on project-level code corpus by employing a window size of 16K and an extra fill-in-the-blank task, to support project-level code completion and infilling.
 For coding capabilities, Deepseek Coder achieves state-of-the-art performance among open-source code models on multiple programming languages and various benchmarks.

 <p align="center">
 <img src="pictures/result.png" alt="result" width="70%">
 </p>

-- **Massive Training Data**: Trained on 2T tokens, including 87% code and 13% linguistic data in both English and Chinese languages.
+- **Massive Training Data**: Trained from scratch on 2T tokens, including 87% code and 13% linguistic data in both English and Chinese languages.

 - **Highly Flexible & Scalable**: Offered in model sizes of 1B, 5.7B, 6.7B and 33B, enabling users to choose the setup most suitable for their requirements.